remindmodel/remind/tutorials/ws26_instructions.md

 ## REMIND Reporting

+### Obtain REMIND output files

 *Note*: If you've experienced difficulties with running REMIND or any of the scenarios on your PC you can download a tar archive of prepared REMIND output [at this link](https://rse.pik-potsdam.de/data/remind/public/prepared_output.tar.gz).
+It is much smaller than the full run archives described below and contains everything you need for the tasks in this section.
 Move the `prepared_output.tar.gz` into the container.

 ```PowerShell
 docker cp .\prepared_output.tar.gz ws26:/opt/remind